The Graston Technique

 Does the Graston Technique hurt?

 The quick answer, it can be uncomfortable and may cause mild bruising and discoloration.
 These are normal responses to the break-up of adhesions.
 Treatments are generally short (10-15 minutes).
 They are preceded by a warm-up activity, such as biking or a hot pack.
 After treatment stretching and strengthening exercises are performed and end with a cold pack.
-Patients begin to notice results immediately with decreased pain and increased range of motion.
+Patients begin to notice results immediately with lower pain and improvements in range of motion.

 When to Use Graston?